 Ancestry.com revises periodically their DNA ethnicity estimations as their science advances and DNA databases grow.
 Their previous estimate was calculated in August 2020 which is in this post.
 I do think this is improved and it also matches my children’s DNA better.

 Gone are the South American Indigenous groups and Mexican Indigenous was further refined to Yucatan Peninsula Indigenous.
-Note my Indigenous heritage from my maternal grandmother also includes the African, which is now 3 country groups and some portion of English, Scotch and/or Irish likely.
+Note my Indigenous heritage from my maternal grandmother also includes the African, which is now 3 country groups and some portion of English, Scottish and/or Irish likely.

 European Jewish is still my largest group coming from one grandparent, as my paternal grandfather was my only unmixed grandparent.